 3. Thin insulation systems (for example, vacuum insulation panels or aerogel blankets).

-“Sample measurements and computational analyses are carried out on the building before, during, and after the insulation measures in order to compare the advantages and disadvantages of different systems and determine the practical limits of each application,” says Kilian.
-“Our objective is to determine which thicknesses of insulating material are acceptable and suitable without risking moisture damage and the associated health problems or damage to the fabric of the building.”
-At the same time – in order to consider the issue of sustainability as thoroughly as possible – the Life Cycle Engineering department will carry out a life cycle assessment of the individual insulating materials.
+“Sample measurements and computational analyses had been carried out on the building before, during, and after the insulation measures in order to compare the advantages and disadvantages of different systems and determine the practical limits of each application,” says Kilian.
+“Our objective is to determine which thicknesses of insulating material were acceptable and suitable without risking moisture damage and the associated health problems or damage to the fabric of the building.”
+At the same time – in order to consider the issue of sustainability as thoroughly as possible – the Life Cycle Engineering department carried out a life cycle assessment of the individual insulating materials.
 “With innovative approaches, new materials, and interdisciplinary cooperation, we will be able to generate valuable scientific data, which can then be put into practice,” says Kilian.
-Completion of the interior insulation project is scheduled for spring 2016.

-Until then, however, there will be plenty of work to be done at the Fraunhofer Center in Benediktbeuern over the next few years.
-To cite just a few examples: a roof demonstration center will be created in the north end of the building; various wall heating systems will be studied in relation to energy, exergy, and hygrothermal aspects; and an elevator will be installed to improve barrier-free access within the building.
+However, plenty of work has been done at the Fraunhofer Center in Benediktbeuern, for example: a roof demonstration center was created in the north end of the building; various wall heating systems had been studied in relation to energy, exergy, and hygrothermal aspects; and an elevator was installed to improve barrier-free access within the building.
 The focus of all activities at the Fraunhofer Center in Benediktbeuern will be on networked, interdisciplinary cooperation with various institutions and project partners.
 “The interactive element is very important to us,” explains Christine Milch.
 “We want to create a lively and active center, and so we have founded our work on four pillars: research, demonstration, acquiring knowledge, and spreading knowledge.”
-To meet these objectives, a program of regular seminars and public information events has already been launched.
+To meet these objectives, a program of regular seminars and public information events has been launched.
 “These do not merely address scientists, but also tradesmen, contractors, and interested members of the general public,” says Milch.
-“But we would especially like to inspire young people and want to organize specific events for them in the future.”
-An educational exhibition will also be created bit by bit, which will document the individual steps involved in restoring the historic building and make the results of Fraunhofer IBP’s research more generally available.
-Soon there will also be a regular public “clinic”, during which researchers will be available to answer questions from ordinary citizens who are curious about the work.
+“But we would especially like to inspire young people and want to organize specific events for them.”
+An educational exhibition had been created bit by bit, which documents the individual steps involved in restoring the historic building and make the results of Fraunhofer IBP’s research more generally available.

 “Historic buildings are more than just bricks and mortar.
 They are windows to the past and also an important part of our present and our future.
 As such, they help us to define our historical and cultural identity,” says Milch.